mircealungu/homepage/content/post/18-09-07--DB-Indexes.md

-However, today I realized that there is a big problem with displaying of information about the user sessions in the Zeeguu web app is very very slow; it feels as slow as this:
+However, today I realized that there is a big problem with displaying of information about the user sessions in the Zeeguu web app; it is very very slow.
+In fact it feels as slow as this:

 <img src=/img/sloth.gif style="border: 1px solid #ccddcc; padding: 6px; margin: 36px; margin-left: auto; margin-right: auto;" />